alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/Active Directory.md

 ### Discretional ACL (DACL)
 DACLs define which security principals are granted or denied access to an object; it contains a list of ACEs.
 When a process tries to access a securable object, the system authorises based on the DACL.
+> No access is granted is a DACL has no ACEs
+> All access is granted if no DACL is present

 ### System ACL (SACL)
 Allows admins to log access attempts that are made to secured objects.
 ACEs specify the types of access attempts that cause the system to generate a record in the security event log.